tannerellen/hyprhelpr/README.md

 # HyprHelpr
 A useful tool for Hyprland to make common tasks easier.
-Create custom menus, toggle apps in a special workspace, magnify your screen with zoom, and set wallpapers easily with Hyprpaper.
+Screencasting with pause / resume, create custom menus, toggle apps in a special workspace, magnify your screen with zoom, and set wallpapers easily with Hyprpaper.

 ## Table of Contents
 - [Installation](#Instalation-and-Usage)